Aman-sparrow/TM-dashboard/README.md

 ## Deployment

-The application is deployed on GitHub Pages and can be accessed at https://vishesh-pandey.github.io/v-dashboard/.
+The application is deployed on GitHub Pages

 ## Contributing